Jash-2000/HW_SW_Interface/Game_Buttons_RTOS/Readme.md

 	-Idle_State
 		- Clear Interrupts
-		- Update digits on the seven segment display.
+		- Update digits on the seven segment display(Make sure that it is non-blocking).

 ---